bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 ## Obtaining Store API credentials

-Stencil CLI uses various BigCommerce APIs to inject store specific data (like carousel images and products) into the live theme preview it serves up.
-To do so, Stencil CLI must be supplied with a store API token.
-[Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts) and their tokens are generated in **Advanced Settings** > **API Accounts** inside a BigCommerce store's control panel (see [Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts) for detailed instructions).
+Stencil CLI uses various BigCommerce APIs to inject store-specific data, like carousel images and products, into the live theme preview it serves up.
+To do so, you must supply the Stencil CLI with a store API token.
+For detailed instructions, see [Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts).

 To automatically create a store API account with the scopes and permissions required by Stencil CLI, select **Create Stencil-CLI Token** in the **Create API Accounts** dropdown: